- Hybrid edition

 The 2020 Lincoln MKZ is moderately fuel-efficient, helped along by its thrifty hybrid model.

-The MKZ Hybrid offsets the so-so fuel economy of the gas-only models, boasting 42/39/41 mpg and an average fuel cost of just $1,000 from the EPA.
+The MKZ Hybrid offsets the so-so fuel economy of the gas-only models, boasting 42/39/41 mpg and an average fuel cost of just $1,000 according to the EPA.